How to Protect Data in Motion?

 Identify critical assets and vulnerabilities

-Organizations should adopt a proactive security approach that includes classifying and categorizing data coupled with content, user, and context-aware security protocols to protect their sensitive data in every state effectively.
-Risk assessments should be conducted to discover the volume of sensitive data the company holds, the movement of sensitive data, liability costs, the number of users who have access to sensitive data, etc. Identifying industry standards like PCI DSS and compliance requirements like GDPR that apply to them is also essential.
+Organizations should adopt a proactive security approach that includes classifying and categorizing data coupled with content, user, and context-aware security protocols to protect their sensitive data effectively in every state.
+They should also conduct risk assessments to discover the volume of sensitive data they hold, how it moves, liability costs, the number of users who have access to sensitive information, etc. Identifying industry standards like PCI DSS and compliance requirements such as the GDPR that apply to them is also essential.